GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Path length sampling to avoid U-turns

+where $\textrm{mean}(\theta)$ is the mean and $\textrm{sd}(\theta)$ is the standard deviation of the parameter $\theta$.
+Standardizing RMSE is common to bring all the errors onto a $z$-score scale where they represent number of standard deviations away from the mean and thus make the model parameters more comparable for averaging.

-\subsection{Evaluations for multiple models}
+\subsubsection{Evaluations for multiple models}

-We run all of our reference models for 10,000 warmup and 40,000 iterations of NUTS using Stan's defaults and use the sampling draws to define reference means for parameters and parameters squared.
-The results for the uniform sampler are shown in Figure~\ref{fig:empirical-evals}.
-There are four plots, which show RMSE for parameters, RMSE for squared parameters, MSJD, and leapfrog steps.
+To establish ground-truth estimates of the first and second moments, we ran all of our models for 25,000 warm-up and 50,000 sampling iterations of NUTS in a single chain using Stan's defaults and use the resulting draws to estimate parameters and parameters squared.
+To compare NUTS with GIST samplers based on \eqref{eq:biased_selection_uniform_tuning_distribution}, we ran 200 independent chains for 100 iterations from distinct initializations which are shared across all the samplers evaluated in the experiment.

-We evaluate NUTS (in red) and three settings of uniform sampling, S(hort), which uses $\textrm{uniform}(1, L)$ sampling, where $L$ is the number of steps to a U-turn, M(edium), which uses $\textrm{uniform}(\lfloor 0.3 \cdot L \rfloor, L)$, and L(ong), which uses $\textrm{uniform}(\lfloor 0.5 \cdot L \rfloor, L),$ and XL (extra long), which uses $\textrm{uniform}(\lfloor 0.7 \cdot L, L)$ sampling.
-Two step sizes are considered, (1) the step size adapted by NUTS with its default acceptance target (80\%), and (1/2), which is half of that step size, which is approximately what NUTS would adapt for a target of 95\% step size, which is recommended for the numerical stability of the leapfrog integrator in more difficult problems.

-Starting with leapfrog steps (the bottom plot), it is clear that the shorter expected paths require more steps for self-tuning HMC, because they are likely to have to go further past the origin backward in time before hitting a U-turn.
-There is never more than a factor of two difference among systems in terms of leapfrog steps.
-The steps required for NUTS and ST-HMC are similar; for some models, ST-HMC requires fewer steps than NUTS and for others it requires more steps.
-For the three normal cases, ST-HMC requires fewer steps for the standard normal and correlated normal, but about the same number for the ill-conditioned normal.

-Smaller step sizes lead to roughly twice as many leapfrog steps, but not quite that in complicated models (or models that run up against the 1024 maximum step limit imposed on both NUTS and ST-HMC).

-The second plot from the bottom shows the MSJD for all samplers, which is inversely related to autocorrelation at lag 1.
-The clear trend is that larger steps lead to lower error, but this is not always borne out.
-For instance, in the standard normal, the ST-HMC sampler takes longer steps and improves the estimate of parameters, but NUTS has lower error estimating parameters squared.
+The RMSE for NUTS and GIST for parameters and parameters squared, along with MSJD and number of leapfrog steps are shown in Figure~\ref{fig:empirical-evals}.
+GIST is evaluated with excluded proportions of $\psi=0$ and $\psi=0.5$.
+Both NUTS and GIST use a unit mass matrix and the step size adapted by NUTS targeting a 90\% acceptance rate.

-The first two plots show RMSE for parameters and parameters squared.
+The top two plots in Figure~\ref{fig:empirical-evals} show RMSE for parameters (top) and parameters squared (bottom).
 All plots have a $y$-axis starting at 0 so that relative performance may be assessed visually.
-Many of the more complicated models are neck and neck in RMSE for parameters and parameters squared, with NUTS consistently slightly outperforming ST-HMC.
+Many of the more complicated models are close in RMSE for parameters and parameters squared (i.e., first and second moments), with NUTS slightly outperforming GIST.
+Nevertheless, the difference in mean performance between GIST and NUTS is typically much smaller than the variation of performance within GIST runs or within NUTS runs.